 For all applications the General Guidelines for Film Submission and Participation apply.

-Eligible films for Panorama are feature films and documentaries of at least 60 minutes running time which
+Eligible for Panorama are feature films and documentaries of at least 60 minutes running time, which

-- have not been released in Europe other than in their country of origin.
+- have not been released or presented publicly in Europe other than in their country of origin.

-- have neither been broadcast nor presented on the internet/VOD other than in their country of origin (except German films).
+- have neither been presented on television nor on the internet/VOD other than in their country of origin.

 - are available in the formats DCP or QuickTime ProRes.
 35mm or other formats only upon request.

 - German films applying for Panorama need to be a European premiere as minimum requirement and may not have been presented publicly in Germany (festival, theatrical release, TV, Internet, VOD).

 In case of international co-productions the main country of production will be considered as the country of origin.